5 Ways to Keep Your PC in Good Order: Part 1

-First Line’s customers often ask our engineers for simple advice on how to keep their computers and other systems running smoothly.
+First Line’s customers often ask our IT help desk and IT engineers for simple advice on how to keep their computers and other technology systems running smoothly.
 We thought this would make a helpful blog post but it turned into such a monster, we’ve divided it out into a series of posts.

 Here are the first two of five things you can do to keep your PC in good working order:

 Look on your computer’s desktop and you’ll see an icon on it, probably towards the top left hand corner, called ‘Recycle Bin’.
+For Mac’s, this is the bin the right hand corner of the screen.
 When you delete documents and other files, this is where they go.

 You can see that the bin looks different when it’s empty from when there’s something in it.